How to Prevent Frozen Winch Straps & Tarps | Winter Flatbed Tips

 • What to Avoid: Skip WD-40 on the webbing — it attracts grit and can weaken straps over time.
 And yeah… don’t pee on your gear.

 “Don’t be the guy thawing straps with a lighter at a fuel island.
-You’ll hate life — and your
+You’ll hate life — and your wallet will too.”

 Back to blog